qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 This post covers how I set up [k8s-topo](https://github.com/networkop/k8s-topo) on a Raspberry Pi cluster to perform network simulations. `k8s-topo` is a sweet project that lets you spin up arbitrary network topologies on Kubernetes clusters.
-The router nodes can be cEOS, Quagga, or (soon!)
-FRR.
+The router nodes can be cEOS, Quagga, or FRR.
 However, on ARM, the only supported router image is FRR since it's the only one that currently has ARM images available.

 Here's a picture of the cluster: